oplS17projects/voxos/WILLIAM_BOBOS.md

 ```

+The lambda procedure examines the x-axis location of each element.

-## 3. State modification - utilized in the Lux Word object
+## 3. State Modification - utilized in the Lux Word object

 During each tick of abstract time, a ```word``` object is returned.